 The ongoing need for primate protection is very real.
-About 48 percent of all primate species are threatened with extinction in their native countries.
+About 48 % of all primate species are threatened with extinction in their native countries.
 There, while technically protected by both international treaties and domestic laws, primates are still subjected to a host of threats to their well-being and even survival.

 This is not a new development, but a problem that has been in existence for decades—a problem that refuses to go away.